-The mission of the Mosquito Control Division is to prevent mosquito-borne diseases from affecting the citizens of Leland.
-Public Works employees monitor mosquito activity and respond to service calls from citizens related to mosquitoes.
-The program is in effect May 1st - November 1st.
+In order to prevent mosquito-borne diseases from affecting the citizens of Leland, Public Works employees monitor mosquito activity and respond to service calls from citizens related to mosquitoes.
+This program is in effect May 1st - November 1st.

 Mosquito control is more than just spraying.
 In order to effectively control mosquitoes, a management program must employ a broad range of strategies.
 These include:

 When the division investigates a service call attempts are made to educate citizens on the basics of mosquito control and what actions they can take to reduce breeding areas.
 Our program staff is willing to visit schools, community groups, and property owner’s associations meetings to provide educational materials to groups interested in learning about mosquitoes and mosquito control in Leland.
 We also have a brochure to educate citizens about the Asian tiger mosquito.
 To schedule a workshop, please call 910-332-4652.

 The mosquito fish (Gambusia affinis) are relocated to mosquito breeding sites to consume mosquito larvae.

 Roadside drainage ditches on Town-owned Right-of-Ways are maintained to remove standing water, thereby reducing the area suitable for mosquito breeding.

 Clarke Mosquito Control products are used to manage adult mosquito populations.
 Ground spraying generally occurs between 6:00 PM - 12:00 AM.
 As a precautionary measure, people and pets should go indoors when they see the mosquito sprayer coming.
 People with severe allergies should notify Public Works.
 Ground spraying is conducted on an as needed basis.
 This is determined by investigations conducted by division staff in response to service calls.
 If you have an outdoor fish pond or keep bees, contact the Public Works Department.
 To request a Mosquito Service Investigation please call 910-371-0148.